 The group of musicians came from all across the Uk– each representing different aspects of that history and heritage from the Western Isles – to Birmingham, Manchester, Leicester and Leeds with roots coming from India, Pakistan and East Africa.

-It will also tell a wider story of this history and heritage between India and the UK and what that connection has come to mean and embody today.
-A historical story made alive and present through artists working today, representing these traditions in a progressive and innovative way.
+Yatra also tells a wider story of the history and heritage between India and the UK, and what that connection has come to mean and embody today.
+A historical story made alive and present through artists working now, representing these traditions in a progressive and innovative way.